 If existing resources are deemed insufficient to meet future needs (on either a volume or quality basis), options for augmentation are considered.
 These options look at both demand and supply measures, including:

 Consideration is also given to:

-Our water security plans will be subject to reviews.
+Our water security plans will be subject to review.
 These reviews will update extraction volumes and assess any changes we need to take into account.
 If water demand projections or population trends change, updates can be made.
 Reviews may also identify a need for new or upgraded infrastructure.
-These can be assessed in SA Water's capital funding process.
+These can be assessed in our capital funding process.

 SA Water holds groundwater allocations across the South East and Murray Mallee.
 Based on current local groundwater trends, the allocations are projected to provide sufficient water supplies for these two regions for the foreseeable future.

 SA Water strives to deliver the best quality water to our customers.
 To achieve this, we follow a stringent regime of water quality testing and investigations.
 Work is underway to connect new bores in Kingston SE and Robe to further improve local water quality.

 SA Water is also working with the Department of Environment, Water and Natural Resources (DEWNR) to investigate Bordertown's groundwater supply options.
 This will help inform management of the aquifer to ensure its long term sustainability.

 There is generally adequate pumping infrastructure to support our supplies.
 The plan does recommend some infrastructure upgrades.
 The Blue Lake is and will remain Mount Gambier's primary water supply source.
 We want to maintain a sustainable level of extraction from the lake.
 To do this, we are looking to diversify the water sources that supply the regional city.
 This includes investigations into a new bore field to help supply the city.

 SA Water has also been undertaking work to improve Naracoorte's water supply.
 This includes alterations to the distribution system and investigations into alternative water sources.